approov/quickstart-nodejs-koa_shapes-api/DEPLOYMENT.md

 ./deploy --help
 ```

-When the Shapes backend doesn't exist the remote server for the env yout want to deploy, then you need to use the local `.env.${RELEASE_ENV}.deploy` file:
+When the Shapes backend doesn't exist yet in the remote server for the env you want to deploy, then you need to use the `--env-type` option set to `local`:

 ```bash
  ./deploy --env staging --env-type local --from master run
 ```

-Next time you deploy the Shapes backend you can skip the use of the local env deploy file, unless you have modified it.
+Next time you deploy the Shapes backend you can omit the use of the `--env-type` option, unless you have modified the env file and want to reflect it in the remote env.
 For example:

 ```bash
  ./deploy --env staging --from master run